mcneel/rhino-symbols-library/README.md

 Included with these tools was a substantial 2D symbols library, over 3000 symbols.
 Most of these symbols were created using AutoCAD Release 11 (or perhaps an earlier version).

-We've batch converted this symbols library to Rhino's .3dm file format.
+We've converted this symbols to Rhino's .3dm file format.
 You are free to use these symbols without restriction.

 The .3dm files you will find here are **Rhino 7 format files**.